Is an oil separator worth it for a F150?

 What is an Oil Separator?

-Benefits of an Oil Separator for the Ford F150
+Benefits of an Oil Separator for a Ford F150

-- Improved Engine Performance: By removing oil and other contaminants from the crankcase ventilation system, an oil separator can help to improve engine performance and efficiency.
-This can lead to better fuel economy and a smoother, more responsive driving experience.
+- Improved Engine Performance: By removing oil and contaminants from the PCV system, an oil separator can help improve airflow and combustion efficiency, leading to increased power and better fuel economy.

 What is the benefit of an oil separator?